dslik/red-jellies/final-project/final-project-report.md

 ## Packaging

-The power storage baord is soldered directly to the super capacitor.
+The power storage board is soldered directly to the super capacitor.
 The microprocessor board stacks on top of this board, with the power transfer board stacked on top.

-ALl of these components, once tested and programmed, are encased in a hard resin, which provides protection against the elements.
-The resin is transparent to permit optical signling, and is wrapped in a white sticker to reflect sunlight and contain instructions and branding.
+All of these components, once tested and programmed, are encased in a hard resin, which provides protection against the elements.
+The resin is transparent to permit optical signalling, and is wrapped in a white sticker to reflect sunlight and contain instructions and branding.

 ## Assembly

-Each of the three boards are assembled and tested seperately.
+Each of the three boards are assembled and tested separately.

-For prototype-level production, the boards are manually stenciled, with components being placed using a manual pick-and-place machine.
+For prototype-level production, the boards are manually stencilled, with components being placed using a manual pick-and-place machine.

 When boards pass board-level tests, they are connected together, then the entire sensor is tested as an integrated unit.
 Upon a pass, the sensor is encapsulated in resin and package for shipment.